-Street-level travel stories interest me.
+Stories that involve travel interest me more than travel stories.
 What does that mean?
-It means interaction with people while you’re away from home base.
+It means interaction with people while you’re away from home.
 Travelogues are one thing: Go here.
 Eat This.
 While it’s true that destinations have must-see sights, it’s also the case that travelers encounter people, and have experiential interactions with the locals.
 That’s where JUNKETS & JAUNTS aims to fit into the travel landscape.

 Cases in point: